mansueto-institute/kblock/README.md

 #### Download data [here](https://dsbprylw7ncuq.cloudfront.net/_sampledata/sample-data.zip) from S3 (recommended) (or [here](https://drive.google.com/drive/folders/1Cs9RK01hltsw9ZK-y3dDU_5LXclXNx0K?usp=sharing) for a Google Drive link)
 * Unzip `sample-data.zip` into a directory of your choosing.
 In this example we use `/users/downloads/sample-data` so be sure to modify that path in the below example code.

 #### Copy prepared buildings and prepared land polygons into preset directories in the sample-data folder.
 The example uses OSM buildings for demonstration purposes (rather than Ecopia).
+Make sure to change /users/downloads/sample-data to your local directory path.
 ```
 cd /users/downloads/sample-data
 cp -r _minreprex/gadm/parquet inputs-reprex/gadm
 cp -r _minreprex/buildings/osm outputs-reprex/buildings
 ```

-#### Clone repo and cd into it.
+#### Clone repo and cd into the repo.
+Make sure to change /users/desktop to your local directory path.
 ```
 cd /users/desktop
 git clone https://github.com/mansueto-institute/kblock.git